 - The desire for perfect beauty – enabling us to recognize all imperfections in beauty – causing us to pursue ever greater beauty until we reach perfect beauty itself.

 - The capacity for free will – self-consciousness’ orientation toward either itself or toward others and God (in goodness and love) – explained below.

-When these capacities are understood properly in light of the evidence presented above in the first through fourth topic areas, there can be little doubt about the truth of the proclamation in genesis that God has made us in His own image and likeness (Gen 1:27).
+When these capacities are understood properly and in light of the scientific and philosophical evidence, there can be little doubt about the truth of the proclamation in Genesis that God has made us in His own image and likeness (Gen 1:27).